Here, the earthiness of the spuds underpins the great flavours of the coriander, smoked paprika and fresh goats’ cheese.

 1. Boil the potatoes in salted, boiling water until soft enough for a sharp knife to slide easily into the centre (about 15-18 minutes).
 Drain well and, once cool enough to handle, halve lengthways.

-2. Keep back a few coriander leaves, then, in a small food processor, blend together the rest of the coriander leaves and stalks with the cumin, lemon juice, 1⁄2 the garlic and 2 tbsp water.
-Gradually whizz in 5 tbsp olive oil to make a green slush.
+2. Keep back a few coriander leaves, then in a small food processor, blend together the rest of the coriander leaves and stalks with the cumin, lemon juice, 1⁄2 the garlic and 2 tbsp water.
+Gradually whizz in 5 tbsp olive oil to make a smooth sauce.
 Season well – you’ll need at least 1⁄4 tsp salt – and leave to stand for 15 minutes.
 Taste and adjust the seasoning as necessary.

-3. Heat the leftover 3 tbsp oil in a large frying pan and cook the potatoes with the remaining garlic and a good pinch of salt, turning occasionally, until golden and crusted with crunchiness in places (about 8-10 minutes).
-Toss through the paprika for a final minute and pile onto a serving plate, dotting with blobs of the cheese.
-Splash with the sauce, add a pinch more paprika and scatter with the reserved coriander leaves before serving.
+3. Heat the leftover 3 tbsp oil in a large frying pan and cook the potatoes with the remaining garlic and a good pinch of salt, turning occasionally, until golden and crunchy in places (about 8-10 minutes).
+Toss through the paprika for the final minute and pile onto a serving plate, dotting with blobs of the cheese.
+Drizzle over the sauce, add a pinch more paprika and scatter with the reserved coriander leaves.